THE restoration of the Northern Wastewater Treatment Works is progressing well, with noticeable improvement of treated effluent being discharged.

 affordable housing in inner city

-social housing units are expected to be built in the Durban inner-city in the next few years.
+APPROXIMATELY 7 000social housing units are expected to be built in the Durban inner-city in the next few years.
 This is to accommodate the growth in population and demand for affordable housing.

 This emerged during a Town Talk on social housing opportunities in the inner-city as part of the engagement for the inner-city regeneration campaign.